buivn/rgb_libraries/README.md

 (8)
 (9)
 (10)
+There is some problem arising: how to combine the python 3.7 of ANet with python 2.7 for openCV for processing and saving image \
 Due to the large volume of cnn model, it could not save here.
 Go to google drive to download it.